Wellesley Tudor Pole: Glastonbury and the cup

 Pole also consulted with A. E. Waite who confirmed it had some characteristics of the Holy Grail, details of which were linked with the legend of King Arthur in the vision of Sir Percival of it.
 However later in September Waite disavowed the cup as the Holy Grail itself.

 In fall 1906 and again in spring 1907 Pole consulted with medical doctor and collector John Goodchild who slowly unfolded his story.
 Goodchild claimed to have bought it in 1887, that his father had claimed it with a sense of importance, and following a vision in Paris in 1897 and the death of his father (who sent it back by courier) decided to leave it in a well in Glastonbury.
-Goodchild's Paris vision indicated that his 'visitor' had "came to you at very great danger to myself to tell you…" which may be the first indication of ideas of a threatening conditions among the discarnate.
+Goodchild's Paris vision indicated that his 'visitor' "came to you at very great danger to myself to tell you…", which may be the first indication of ideas of a threatening conditions among the discarnate.
 Goodchild tried to watch out for its future discovery and even brought a woman friend to the well hoping for it to be discovered.
 Goodchild had had visionary experiences in August/September 1906 and as a result sent Pole a letter with a drawing of one of his visions - a vision of a cup with five stars - to be passed on to whomever "the pilgrims who have just been to Glastonbury" were and was there in late September when the Allen sisters returned after their original find of the cup though he did not relate his history with the cup to them but was very enthusiastic of their find.
 Pole and his sister then visited Goodchild in late September but shared only part of the story.
 Pole never did find any confirming evidence of Goodchild's statements on the history of the cup.
 Of the origin, placing, and recovery of the cup, some processes and timings have been associated with Celtic and mystical thought and may have been a paradigm by which both Pole and Goodchild may have had a common framework of thinking.
 But the importance observed with respect to the cup was seen amidst ideas of matriarchal background of Ireland via Goodchild compared to a more Arthurian context for Pole.

 23 June 1907, Pole showed the cup to the Archdeacon of Westminster who invited then visitor Samuel Clemens who remarked upon it, and then to a group of notables 20 July including George Howard, 9th Earl of Carlisle, Henry Pelham-Clinton, 7th Duke of Newcastle, Charles Wood, 2nd Viscount Halifax, Reginald John Campbell, William Crookes and Oliver Lodge, and Whitelaw Reid, who gathered at home of Basil Wilberforce.

 Along with reporting on the visionary experiences leading to the finding of the cup, Pole reported other visionary experiences which he claimed as prophecies.
 These were "received instructions" while awake and not through a seance: